-Today my hope is that you will finally discover what massage type is meant for you.
+Today my hope is that you will finally discover which massage is right for you.
 There are three main types of massage I want to discuss, the first being:

 Hands down the most popular form of massage, and therefore most common, is Swedish.
 Unless a 30-minute session, it is always a full-body massage that can consist of a light to medium to firm pressure.